I’m super tired, so sorry if this post is all over the place. I just wanted to sit down, reflect, and share some pictures 🙂

 The weather has been really nice lately (thank goodness spring is finally sticking around!) so we’ve been spending lots of time outside.
 I’m learning that I really love gardening.
 It’s so therapeutic and relaxing!
 I remember as a kid I’d watch my mom work in her garden but I never really had the desire to help.
 Now I know what I was missing!

 I remember thinking it was fun to sprout beans on my window with a paper towel and a plastic baggie, but that was the extent of my gardening experience.
 I’m glad Ryan had the desire to learn how to do it, and that his parents were there to show us how to get started.
 We had 4 years to practice on their land, and now we get to plant a garden on our own!

 I’m so excited that my lilies are growing!
-I’m not sure what the’re supposed to look like, but they’re bigger than they were when I planted them so I assume that’s a good sign.
+I’m not sure what they’re supposed to look like, but they’re bigger than they were when I planted them.
+That’s a good sign right?

 I love when we have garden visitors!
 This week it was a little frog.
 Rhett made a comment about how he was yucky and we should kill him, so I was a little afraid to let him observe the frog unsupervised… And Ryan was about to start rototilling so I wanted to move the frog to a safer place.
 I tried to pick him up, but he was indeed yucky and I couldn’t summon the courage.
 I ended up chasing him (very slowly) to a spot where he would be safe from Rhett and our garden tools.
 Hopefully he didn’t die of exhaustion.
 He was so cute!

 To conclude this post, here’s our very cute, very wiggly munchkin: